 How to find the best business ideas

-Some of the best business ideas are crazy.
-Others are plain boring.
-There aren’t any magic rules for finding the good ones.
-Your best shot at picking the right idea is to make sure it’s a good fit for your personality and your skills.
+There aren’t any magic rules for finding the best business ideas.
+Your best shot is to make it a good fit for you.

 About the idea